 Providing sufficient specialist housing will also benefit the local housing market as existing family homes become available as occupiers downsize accordingly.

 Will the design of the new homes be in keeping with the current Christchurch architecture?

-The new homes are being designed to be consistent with Christchurch’s existing properties.
-We want to avoid a uniform approach, so there will be a mix of town houses and cottage-like houses across the development.
+The new homes have been designed to be consistent with Christchurch’s existing properties.
+We wanted to avoid a uniform approach, so our plans propose a mix of town houses and cottage-like houses across the development.

-Our aim is to design the development so that it appears to have evolved over time like the rest of the town centre.
+Our aim was to design the development so that it appears to have evolved over time like the rest of the town centre.

 What will happen next?

 The plans have now been submitted to Christchurch Borough Council for determination.
 The Council has started their formal consultation process and a decision on the plans will be made in due course.